 Apple Pencil, Adonit Jot Touch (active stylus), or any passive stylus

-Here is a set of 20 short tutorials.
-These tutorials, exactly as you see them below are also always available from within MusicJOT, so if you forget how to do something, help is right at your fingertips.
-In addition to these tutorials, MusicJOT features a context sensitive help system for each and every control.
-Invoking context sensitive help turns the action of tapping on a control from its normal action into a pop-up textual guide for that control.
+Ten very short tutorials to get you started.
+These tutorials are also always available from within MusicJOT, so if you forget how to do something, help is right at your fingertips.
+In addition to tutorials, MusicJOT features a context sensitive help system.

 Professional cellist, co-founder and principal